frenkie/mustache/README.md

 # Mustache (working title)

 Pimp your party with Mustache!
-Get your friends in front of the camera and get randomized beards and mustaches.
+Get your friends in front of the camera and get randomized mustaches and photo frames.
 Press the big button and voila, an instant guestbook memory!

 ## install